JohnattanIsrael/my-git-project/README.md

 >another codechange

+>made changes for git pulldemo

->made changes for git pull demo
+>made more changes for git pull/fetch